devcomfort/devcomfort-text-transcoder/README.md

 # text-transcoder

-A wrapper from `iconv-lite` to change text encoding.
+A wrapper from `text-decoding` to change text encoding.

 ## Features